ljmc2000/Chessboard2Net/README.md

 The backend should work the same as above, just add the extra environment variable `NODE_ENV='production'`

 # See it in action
-At time of writing there's a live instance on `https://chessboardnet.delilahsthings.ie`.
+At time of writing there's a live instance [here](https://chessboardnet.delilahsthings.ie).
 I might not maintain it forever, but for now feel free to mess around with it.